RichNasz/vLLMSwiftApp/vLLMSwiftApp/vLLMSwiftApp.docc/Understanding the MacPaw OpenAI chat.md

 Swift Testing code for MacPaw OpenAI functionality is located in the vLLMSwiftAppTests folder of the project.
 Currently test coverage includes:
 - ``MacPawOpenAIChatViewModel``

-> Important: Testing of server connectivity is performed using actual URLs instead of server stubs.
-Until stubs are created in the test code, you will need to modify the test URLs to match your environment before the tests can pass.